AntonioLabinjan/FeelTrak/README.md

 - **Name in the Supporters Section**: Your name will be permanently credited in the app's "Supporters" section, showing your contribution to making this app a reality.

 ### **Pledge $100**
-- **Premium App Version**: Get the full premium version of MoodTrek, with unlimited song recommendations and deeper emotional insights.
+- **Premium App Version**: Get the full premium version of FeelTrak, with unlimited song recommendations and deeper emotional insights.

 ### **Pledge $500**
 - **Exclusive Q&A Session**: Join an exclusive live Q&A session with the development team.
 Learn about the creation process and ask your burning questions!